 Employee productivity monitoring isn’t new.
 The use of manual clock-in swipes, security cameras, and GPS tracking have been around for ages.

-Employee Monitoring in the USA
+Employee Monitoring Policies in the USA

 Employees in the USA have the legal right to monitor the use of computers provide by the employer as it is their own property, according to the Electronic Communications Privacy Act (ECPA) of 1986.
 It is worthwhile to note that no federal law exists that mandates employers to notify employees that their activities are monitored on company-provided electronic devices.

 However, does the ECPA infringe upon the rights to employees privacy?
 The ECPA contains certain parameters that protect the employee privacy in the workplace.
 For instance, the ECPA prohibits the intentional interception of oral, electronic, and wire communication unless an exception is warranted.
 Known as the Business Motive Exception, it allows employees to monitor the oral and electronic communication of the employees only if it was done for legitimate business reasons.
 An example would be recording the calls between a customer and a bank representative to prevent complicated situations in the future.

 Furthermore, since the law in the US varies by state, some states require employers to disclose the use of employee tracking software whereas, in other states, the use of time tracking software is allowed without the explicit consent of the employees.

 The Employment and Labour Law of India states that an employer can monitor employee activities such as SIM card usage, computer usage, and the use of other company assets.
 The reasoning is to protect sensitive and proprietary information about the company.
 However, employee monitoring or time tracking should not infringe upon the employee privacy in the workplace.
 There is, however, no clarity on whether employees should be notified about monitoring or not.